McAlpine History, Family Crest & Coats of Arms

 - Thomas McAlpine, who landed in San Francisco, California in 1851

-- Chas B McAlpine, aged 18, landed in New York, NY in 1893
+- Charles B McAlpine, aged 18, who landed in New York, NY in 1893

 McAlpine Settlers in Australia in the 19th Century

-- John McAlpine, aged 30, a labourer, arrived in South Australia in 1852 aboard the ship "Sea Park"
+- John McAlpine, aged 30, a labourer, who arrived in South Australia in 1852 aboard the ship "Sea Park"

-- William McAlpine, aged 27, a groom, arrived in South Australia in 1854 aboard the ship "Dirigo"
+- William McAlpine, aged 27, a groom, who arrived in South Australia in 1854 aboard the ship "Dirigo"

-- Andrew McAlpine, aged 38, a weaver, arrived in South Australia in 1855 aboard the ship "Switzerland"
+- Andrew McAlpine, aged 38, a weaver, who arrived in South Australia in 1855 aboard the ship "Switzerland"

 McAlpine Settlers in New Zealand in the 19th Century